Skip to content

 - Do not use parameter placeholders.

 Tool descriptions are one of the most common failure points in agentic workflows.
-Investing time here usually pays off more than tweaking prompts or model settings.
+If the agent is calling the wrong tool, querying incorrectly, or producing unexpected results, the tool description is usually where to start.
+Investing time here typically pays off more than adjusting the agent goal or model settings.

-- Whether tool descriptions are working as intended (for example, the agent consistently picks the right tool and queries it correctly)
+• Whether tool descriptions are working as intended (for example, that the agent consistently picks the right tool and queries it correctly)